Andreyevsky Bridge: Pushkinsky Pedestrian Bridge (2000)

-Instead of scrapping the steel arch of the 1907 Andreyevsky Rail Bridge, city planners re-used it as a structural core for the new pedestrian bridge.
-May 22, 1999, three barges towed the steel frame to the new anchorage, 1.5 kilometre downstream.
-By this time, contractors already set up concrete foundations, pillars and arches at the new site; they were finished with granite slabs salvaged from the old site.
-Moskva river at this point is wider than at St.Andrew’s, so four pillars and three 25-meter arches over water were required to close the gaps.
+City planners chose to repurpose the steel arch of the 1907 Andreyevsky Rail Bridge instead of discarding it.
+On May 22, 1999, the steel frame was transported downstream to the new pedestrian bridge location using three barges.
+Contractors had already prepared the new site with concrete foundations, pillars, and arches, utilizing granite slabs from the original site.
+Due to the wider Moskva river at this location, four pillars and three 25-meter arches were needed to span the gaps over the water.

-Pushkinsky bridge connects First Frunzenskaya street in Khamovniki (left bank) with the southern edge of Gorky Park and Titovsky Proezd leading to Leninsky Avenue (right bank).
-Design team was led by Yu.P.Platonov.
-Main pedestrian walkway and stairs are completely enclosed in a glass canopy; there are two open-air side walkways.
-Left bank entrance has a two-lane escalator.
-On the right bank, the main flat walkway extends 240 metres past the pillars through the park.
+The Pushkinsky bridge connects First Frunzenskaya street in Khamovniki (left bank) with the southern edge of Gorky Park and Titovsky Proezd leading to Leninsky Avenue (right bank).
+The design team, led by Yu.P.Platonov, has incorporated a glass canopy to enclose the main pedestrian walkway and stairs, providing shelter.
+Additionally, there are two open-air side walkways.
+The left bank entrance features a two-lane escalator for convenience.
+On the right bank, the main flat walkway extends 240 meters beyond the pillars, allowing for a pleasant stroll through the park.

 Andreyevsky Rail Bridge (2001)

 Initially, rail bridge completion had a higher priority and a 15-month fast track schedule, but in real life priorities changed, and the new road bridge was completed first.
-The old railway bridge, repaired many times, was no longer able to cope with modern demands - In 1998, the speed of trains on the bridge had to be reduced to 40 kilometres per hour - and the decision was taken to dismantle it and build two new bridges at the same location: a railway bridge and a road bridge.
 Both jobs required removal of old rail bridge, which was done May 22, 1999, after 11 months of preparation.
-A road bridge of the Third Ring Road and a new railway bridge, both called the Andreyevsky Bridge, are built in its former place.

-A special feature of the new bridge is its 3% slope towards Luzhniki.

 Rail service of the Inner Ring was suspended for two years until completion in 2001.

-New steel arch (engineer S.S.Tkachenko) is superficially similar to Proskuryakov's original design; it is now 21.5 metre tall, with a higher track alignment; width remains the same, 135.0 metres.
+New steel arch (engineer S.S.Tkachenko) is superficially similar to Proskuryakov's original design; it is now 21.5 metres tall, with a higher track alignment; width remains the same, 135.0 metres.
 The bridge has only one (upstream) pedestrian walkway and two copies of four original obelisks.